This is a writeup for the retired Hack The Box Granny machine.

 nt authority\network service

-We are network service, so we can’t read out the administrator flag.
-Let’s enumerate users and groups:
+Your user is just network service, so you can’t yet read out the administrator flag.

 c:\windows\system32\inetsrv>net users